cmstatr/cmstatr/joss-paper/paper.md

 `cmstatr` has also been verified against existing software, such as `STAT-17` [@STAT-17], `ASAP` [@Raju_Tomblin_2008] and `CMH17-STATS` [@CMH17-STATS] using several example data sets.
-Agreement between `cmstatr` and the other softwares is generally good, but some results differ slightly, likely due to approximations used in the software.
+Agreement between `cmstatr` and the other software is generally good, but some results differ slightly, likely due to approximations used in the software.
-Comparison between `cmstatr` and the other softwares is performed within various unit tests to guard against future regressions.
+Comparison between `cmstatr` and the other software is performed within various unit tests to guard against future regressions.

 The tests are automatically run each time a change is made to the code